andrew-sameh/Binance-Join-CopyTrader-Automation/readme.md

 Before running the script, you need to configure the following:

 - **API Headers**: Set your Binance API headers (`csrftoken`, `bncuuid`, `fvideoid`, `fvideotoken`, `cookie`) in the script.
-- **Trader Profiles**: Define the trader profiles you want to follow in `PROFILES_SETTINGS`.
+- **Trader Profiles**: Add the required profiles to your Binance **Favorites list** and define the trader profiles you want to follow in `PROFILES_SETTINGS`.
 Include their `leadPortfolioId` and your desired investment settings.
 - **Sound File**: Place a `.wav` sound file in the same directory as the script or update the `sound_file` variable with the path to your sound file.

 ## Trader Profile Settings